ETAAcademy/ETAAcademy-Audit/08_Library/01_openzeppelin.md

         assertEq(sfpm.balanceOf(Alice, tokenIdforLongPut), positionSize * 9 / 10);
         // -------------------------- TRANSFER ONLY 10% TO BOB -----------------------------------------------
         /* During the transfer only the right slot is checked.
-           If the sender account's right slot liquidity is equal to transferred liquidity, transfer is succesfully made regardless of the left slot (as the whole net liquidity is transferred)
+           If the sender account's right slot liquidity is equal to transferred liquidity, transfer is successfully made regardless of the left slot (as the whole net liquidity is transferred)
         */

         // The right side of the Alice's position key is only 10% of liquidity.
 She can transfer 1/10 of the short put tokens.